Amol: Pahlavi era, Islamic Republic of Iran

-This day became known in the Iranian calendar named Epic 6 Bahman or Epic of the People of Amol.

-After this incident, Ruhollah Khomeini only mentioned the name of the city of Amol in political and divine testament and wrote, We have to thank the people of Amol.
+This day became known in the Iranian calendar as Epic 6 Bahman or Epic of the People of Amol.
+After this incident, Ruhollah Khomeini only mentioned the name of the city of Amol in the political and divine testament and wrote, We have to thank the people of Amol.

 21st century

-Some of the most recent projects have been the complete restoration of the Bazaar and of the Imam reza street, as well as a comprehensive plan for the preservation of the old city quarters.
-A lot of different construction projects are currently underway, which intend to modernize the city's infrastructure.
+Some of the most recent projects have been the complete restoration of the Bazaar and of Imam Reza Street, as well as a comprehensive plan for the preservation of the old city quarters.
+A lot of different construction projects are currently underway, that intend to modernize the city's infrastructure.

-In the last few years, many square, towers, boulevards and bridge were built in Amol.
-For example, Haraz Street one of the most modern streets of northern Iran.
-Amol is growingly turning into an industrialized town like most of the Iranian large cities.
+In the last few years, many squares, towers, boulevards, and bridges were built in Amol.
+For example, Haraz Street is one of the most modern streets of northern Iran.
+Amol is growing and turning into an industrialized town like most of the large Iranian cities.
 Today, Amol is a thriving metropolis.
 One of the things they really lack is an airport so there are no cheap flights to Amol.
 Some of the most famous companies in Iran have main offices located in this city.
 Good secondary and tertiary education is being offered here as well.
 Islamic Azad University, for instance, is one of the biggest universities in the Middle East.
-Now in Amol there municipality and special governor.
-Amol is one of the research centers for scientific development, knowledge-based sciences and Science and Technology Park of Iran.
-At present, Amol, as the center of dairy and livestock products, mining sand, nurture products such as meat, flowers and fish and production rice of Iran.
-It Industrial machinery products is also very popular in Amol and Iran Heavy Diesel Factory is located in Amol Industrial Town.
+Now in Amol, there is a municipality and special governor.
+Amol is one of the research centers for scientific development, knowledge-based sciences, and the Science and Technology Park of Iran.
+At present, Amol is the center of dairy and livestock products, mining sand, nurturing products such as meat, flowers, and fish, and producing rice in Iran.
+Industrial machinery products are also very popular in Amol and Iran Heavy Diesel Factory is located in Amol Industrial Town.

-At present especially since 2017, in addition to mass construction of residential buildings, the construction of small streets and hall sport in the deprived areas of the city has accelerated.
+At present especially since 2017, in addition to mass construction of residential buildings, the construction of small streets and hall sports in the deprived areas of the city has accelerated.